 stretchy knit fabric – I got mine cut 1/2 a yard and makes about 8-10

 This is the sewing machine I used.
-It was passed down to me and still in a great condition.
-Singer machines are great.
+It was passed down to me and it’s still in great condition.
+Singer machines are good.

 Here are the measurements of the template I made with a heavy cardstock to help as a guide when cutting.